 Whether you realize it or not, you leave digital prints online every day, of all shapes, sizes, and levels of appropriateness: from "sure, Mom, have a look" to "OMG, how do I get rid of this picture?"

-Okay, CSI, let's see what trace evidence you, or others, are putting out on the Internet about you.
-You leave digital prints every day, of all shapes, sizes, and levels of appropriate to you-would-not-want-your-grandma-seeing-this.
-You probably don't know about all the info about you floating around online.
-So take a peek, do some research (on you!), and put together your own file, called a digital dossier.
-As in, the kind of files that the CIA and FBI put together.
-That's right, except this time it's up to you to crack the case of what's eating up bandwidth about you.
+You probably don't know about all the personal info you have floating around online.
+So let's get your personal CSI team in here to take a peek, do some research, and put together your own digital dossier.
+As in, the kind of files that the CIA and FBI put together, except this time it's up to you to crack the case of what's taking up your personal bandwidth.

 Step 1: First things first.
 What is a digital footprint?
 Find out by watching this Digital Footprint video.
 Follow up with a class discussion using the following questions for guidance: